Last updated on April 10th, 2026 at 10:30 pm

 9. Boundary training

 This is where you teach your dog the boundaries where he/she is allowed.
-Iβve taught Henry about his property boundary lines, which works very well.
+I’ve taught Henry about his property boundary lines, which works very well.

-11. Friend’s yard
+10. Friend’s yard

 Go to a friend’s house with a yard and let your dog play.
 Of course, you’ll want to inspect the yard before you let your dog loose and you’ll still want to supervise your dog.

-12. Dog park
+11. Dog park

 Taking advantage of a nearby dog park is always a great idea.
 Henry always loves the park!

-First, youβll want to find out why your dog is jumping out of your yard.
+First, you’ll want to find out why your dog is jumping out of your yard.
 There will be a reason, such as being bored, chasing prey, or some other reason.
 Also, try to eliminate any possible escape routes.
-That might be tricky if this is a new home or a home youβre visiting.
+That might be tricky if this is a new home or a home you’re visiting.
 But try your best.

-Then youβll want to always supervise your dog.
-If this is a temporary home or location, then you may want to try a trolley line and supervision or a vibrate collar and supervision.
+Then you’ll want to always supervise your dog.
+If this is a temporary home or location, then you may want to try a trolley line and supervision, or a vibrate collar and supervision.

 The key point is to never turn your back on an escape artist, especially in an unsure yard.
 Honestly, there are no really great options for a temporary fence for these types of dogs.
 But your dog can still have fun in the yard.
 He or she just needs supervision.

-When you’re looking for a cheap fence idea for your dog a virtual fence might seem like an easy option.
+When you’re looking for a cheap fence idea for your dog, a virtual fence might seem like an easy option.
 Heck, a lot of people contain their dogs with an invisible fence or a virtual fence.
 These fence ideas can be relatively inexpensive yet allow your dog to roam.
-However, Iβm not a fan of them.
-Hereβs why:
+However, I’m not a fan of them.
+Here’s why:

-- They donβt keep dogs, wildlife, and people out of your yard.
+- They don’t keep dogs, wildlife, and people out of your yard.
 In other words, your dog is still vulnerable.

 - If your dog should chase or be chased past the shock line, the probability of him/her crossing back over that shock barrier is very low.
 Then your dog is loose and vulnerable to wildlife, other loose dogs, cars, and people.

-Hereβs always my Northstar to tell me if something is worth using or consider using – would I do it to myself?
-Could I be shocked and still be happy?
-Would I be willing to cross that shock line to come home?
-Basically, I put myself in my dog, Henryβs place.
-If I wouldnβt do it to myself, then no way will I do it to him.
+Basically, I put myself in my dog, Henry’s, place.
+If I wouldn’t do it to myself, then no way will I do it to him.
 That seems fair to me.
-And thereβs no way Iβd enjoy being shocked.
-So, thereβs no way Iβll take the chance of Henry being shocked.
+And there’s no way I’d enjoy being shocked.
+So, there’s no way I’ll take the chance of Henry being shocked.

 Still on the fence with a shock collar and invisible fence?

 There is actually a pretty easy way to solve the issue.
 Simply go to the store and put a shock collar on or around your arm and shock yourself.
 Is it enjoyable?
 Of course, not.
 It will take your dog a while to learn the boundaries of your yard.
-So, he or she may be shocked 100 times or more while learning the boundary line depending on the size of your yard.
+So, he or she may be shocked 100 times or more while learning the boundary line, depending on the size of your yard.
 Hopefully, this helps with the invisible fence dilemma.

-You may only be at this home or location for a few days and think you can let your dog explore the yard unattended.
+You may only be at this home or location for a few days, and think you can let your dog explore the yard unattended.
 Keep in mind that it only takes a few seconds for disaster to happen.
 Within a few seconds, your dog can see a bunny across the street and bolt.
-Or someone can come into the yard and pick up your friendly pup.
-Even worse, your dog could try to play with the big furry thing that enters the yard, not knowing itβs a bear.
-Any one of these scenarios is scary but completely plausible and totally avoidable.

 Moreover, you could end up with a huge vet bill if your dog is injured from getting hit by a car or tangling with wildlife.
 Consider this example for a second: